Azure-Samples/langchainjs-quickstart-demo/README.md

 The code comes in two versions:
 - The [local prototype](prototype.js), using FAISS and Ollama with the Llama2 model
-- The [production version](azure.js), using Azure AI Search and GPT-4-turbo
+- The [production version](azure.js), using Azure AI Search and GPT-4 Turbo

 ## Usage